 World War II is not just the stories of campaigns, combat, and courage.
 It is also the story of community and care.
 Work, Fight, Give: American Relief Posters of WWII features the work of some of America’s top artists and illustrators of the time who lent their talents to the relief efforts undertaken by the National War Fund.
 Created in 1942 by Franklin Roosevelt, the NWF consolidated the hundreds of relief agencies of World War II that aimed to aid the countries and people impacted by the war.

-On display from February 3 thru March 10, 2022, Work, Fight, Give reminds us we are “our brother’s keepers,” the continuing need for care in a tumultuous world, and that we can learn from the way the Greatest Generation met a similar challenge.
-Included with regular museum admission.
+On display from February 1 thru March 10, 2022, Work, Fight, Give reminds us we are “our brother’s keepers,” the continuing need for care in a tumultuous world, and that we can learn from the way the Greatest Generation met a similar challenge.
+Related special programming will include:

 Monday thru Friday – 10 am to 5 pm